-Violin, Viola, Cello and Piano - 32* hours / semester
+Violin, Viola, Cello and Piano – up to 32* hours / semester

 *first year allocation

-Musicians (excluding piano and percussion) attend regular Instrument Classes, approximately 14 / semester, presented by Faculty and guest artists.
+All musicians (excluding piano and percussion) will attend regular Instrument Classes (approximately 14 per semester) presented by Faculty and guest artists.

 Performance Class provides the opportunity for musicians to perform repertoire for their peers in a simulated concert environment, stage-managed by their colleagues, with feedback provided by Faculty.

-ANAM presents a series of In-House and public masterclasses throughout the year presented by some of the world's great instrumentalists and ensembles.
-In partnership with the Melbourne Recital Centre, Musica Viva Australia, and Sanguine Estate Music Festival.
+ANAM presents a series of in-house and public masterclasses throughout the year presented by some of the world's great instrumentalists and ensembles and in partnership with the Melbourne Recital Centre and Musica Viva.

 Musicians are required to enter the annual Concerto Competition at least once during their time at ANAM.
 The Final is performed in Hobart with the Tasmanian Symphony Orchestra at Federation Concert Hall, and recorded for broadcast by ABC Classic.

-Performing chamber music is a key part of the Performance Program.
-Enabling a culture of chamber music making across the ANAM cohort, each musician will be allocated an ensemble at the start of the year that will receive coaching by a Faculty Mentor.
+Performing chamber music is a key part of the program.
+Enabling a culture of chamber music making across the ANAM cohort, each musician will be allocated an ensemble that will receive coaching throughout the year.
 The aim is for every musician to be equipped with the skills to rehearse and operate in an ensemble, hone their aural awareness, and utilise these ensemble skills when performing across all situations.

-Performance opportunities for ensembles will be provided throughout the year, from intimate events in private homes to concerts in partnership with the National Gallery of Victoria, Scots' Church on Collins St, St Silas and many others.
+Ensembles will perform regularly at ANAM including in intimate events in private homes to concerts in partnership with the National Gallery of Victoria, Beleura House and Garden, Scots' Church on Collins St, St Silas, Melbourne Digital Concert Hall and many others.

-Musicians will perform in large ensemble and orchestral performances with ANAM Faculty and guest artists throughout the year.
-These will include concerts presented by ANAM and also in partnership with major performing organisations including Melbourne Recital Centre, as part of its Mostly Mozart series; and performances presented as ‘Side by Side’ projects with Auckland Philharmonia Orchestra, Four Winds Festival, Tasmanian Symphony Orchestra and West Australian Symphony Orchestra.
+Musicians will perform in large ensemble and orchestral performances with ANAM Faculty and guest artists.
+Concerts are presented by ANAM and also in partnership with major performing organisations including Melbourne Recital Centre, as part of its Mostly Mozart series; and performances presented as ‘Side by Side’ projects with Auckland Philharmonia Orchestra, Tasmanian Symphony Orchestra and West Australian Symphony Orchestra.
 Orchestral performance skills will also be developed in section classes, through readings of orchestral repertoire, and audition training.

 ANAM presents a range of activities to accompany the performance training, these activities are considered essential to becoming well-rounded musicians.

-ANAM recognises the challenge of maintaining a healthy mind and body as a performer, these sessions cater for a broad spectrum as well as specific instrumental issues, regarding the physical and mental implications of being a professional musician in the 21st century.
-The Program aims to arm musicians with the tools to deal with the preparation and on-going care of a musicians’ mind and body, including how to manage pain and prevent or treat injury and manage pain, and ways to manage performance anxiety.
+Recognising the challenge of maintaining a healthy mind and body as a performer, these sessions cater for a broad spectrum as well as specific instrumental issues, regarding the physical and mental implications of being a performer.
+Sessions aim to provide musicians with the tools to deal with the preparation and on-going care of mind and body, including advice on how to prevent or treat injury and manage pain, and ways to manage performance anxiety.
 ANAM works closely with a team of psychologists and leading professionals in the health and wellbeing area.